 Griffith's Institute for Glycomics leads international research in the new science of carbohydrates-based drug discovery.
 In collaboration with Hong Kong University - Pasteur Research Centre, the Institute has recently developed a new method to study the influenza virus.

-Griffith's Eskitis Institute is home to the Queensland Compound Library, Australia's only integrated compound management and logistics facility, and the Nature bank, a unique collection of some 300,000 samples derived from plants and marine invertebrates.
+Griffith's Eskitis Institute is home to Compounds Australia, Australia's only integrated compound management and logistics facility, and the Nature bank, a unique collection of some 300,000 samples derived from plants and marine invertebrates.
 It was developed over 14 years as part of a $100 million investment from AstraZeneca, representing one of the most successful private-public partnerships in the country.

 Eskitis researchers have identified a unique chemical structure from a natural marine organism that specifically targets and kills the malaria parasite.
 The project was named 2007 Project of the Year by the Geneva-based Medicines for Malaria Venture in May 2008, and is now being moved rapidly forward in the drug development pathway.